vaibhav-chhaya/group-website/content/authors/chhaya/_index.md

 - Researchers
 ---

-I am a PhD student in the Electrical and Computer Engineering department at the University of Washington.

-My interests are in utilizing ideas from statistics and signal processing to study how echolocating animals, such as bats and toothed whales, successfully perform complex tasks in dynamic environments.

-During my undergraduate studies, Wu-Jung and I led a long-term passive acoustic monitoring (PAM) program focused on capturing echolocation calls emitted by bats using autonomous recording units ([AudioMoths](https://www.openacousticdevices.info/audiomoth)).
-We used the PAM data to perform an investigation into bat activity metrics and duty-cycle subsampling schemes.

-Feel free to ask me any questions at my email on doing research!
+I am a PhD candidate in the Santana Lab in the Department of Biology and at the Burke Museum of Natural History and Culture at the University of Washington.
+My research broadly examines the patterns and functional consequences of morphological diversification in vertebrates by integrating phylogenetic comparative methods, biophysical computational modeling, and field experiments.
+My PhD research focuses on the form and function of the bat rostrum (snout), investigating how its morphology balances the competing demands of echolocation, respiration, and olfaction.

+At the Echospace Lab, I am working as a research assistant using COMSOL Multiphysics on various projects to investigate acoustic interactions between sound and anatomical structures in dolphins.